helmwave/docs/docs/yaml.md

 > Introduced in [:material-tag: v0.24.0](https://github.com/helmwave/helmwave/releases/tag/v0.24.0)

-Allows using custom :simple-kubernetes: kubecontext for release.
+Allows using custom :simple-kubernetes: kube-context for release.

 !!! danger "Kubedog can't be enabled when there are releases in multiple contexts."